Why have just one color in your bedroom when you could have two?

 To mimic this chic combo, get the silvery gray in a satin or semi-gloss finish instead of eggshell.

-Love these two colours together!
+Love these two colors together!

 For the perfect not-too-pink blush, choose Benjamin Moore Venetian Portico.
 For a silver, try Behr White Metal.